gahjr/hello-world/README.md

 # hello-world

-This is part of an assignment.
+Hi my name is Alan.
+This is part of an assignment for my INFM_109 Class!